-Disturbing videos show unusually large rats taking over Bronx building
+Disturbing videos show rats that are ‘big as dogs’ taking over Bronx NYCHA building; baby boy is bitten, mom says

-THE BRONX — Some Bronx families who live at the the Claremont Consolidated Houses say unusually large rats are invading their apartments.
+THE BRONX —Families who live at the Claremont Consolidated Houses in the Bronx say unusually large rats are invading their apartments.

 “I can’t sleep at night.
 I don’t sleep.
-I’m so traumatized,” said Veronica Martinez.
+I’m so traumatized,” said Veronica Martinez, a resident.

-Asia Clemente says her 1-year-old son Daniel was bitten by a rat.
-The children at one point hid in a corner because they were terrified by the rats.
-Clemente says she demanded a transfer.
+Asia Clemente said her 1-year-old son, Daniel, was bitten by a rat.
+Her three children at one point were forced to hide in a corner because they were so terrified of the rats.
+Clemente says she has demanded a transfer to housing where she doesn't have to cope with rodents run amok.

 She is still waiting.

-“I would tell the mayor 'do better,'" Clemente said.
+“I would tell the mayor, 'Do better,'" Clemente said.
 "I pay my rent.
 We deserve to live like human beings."

-Families here say it’s gotten worse after the basement garbage compactor was allegedly shut down.
+Families say the rat problem got worse after the basement garbage compactor was allegedly shut down.

+Councilwoman Vanessa Gibson, a Democrat who represents the Bronx's 16th Council District, is angry, saying the videos of giant rats scurrying on countertops and sinks made her skin crawl.

 “I think the mayor, the acting chair and the general manager should all come to the Bronx,” she said.